California Highway Commission

-The California Highway Commission was established in 1895 and continued until 1978 as the primary state highway bureaucracy in California.
+The California Highway Commission was established in 1895 and continued until 1978 as the primary California government agency responsible for state highway planning.
+It exercised jurisdiction over the California state highway system, especially highway routes, while the Department of Highways, established in 1896, constructed and maintained state highways.
+The latter agency evolved into the Department of Engineering (1907), the Department of Public Works (1921), and then the modern California Department of Transportation (1973).

-Their first noticeable efforts centered on the Lake Tahoe Wagon Road (eventually to become U.S. Route 50) over the Sierra Nevada.
-A series of municipal bond issues beginning in 1910 allowed the Highway Commission to grade and pave as much of the new California state highway system as quickly as possible.
+The commission's first noticeable efforts centered on the Lake Tahoe Wagon Road (eventually to become U.S. Route 50) over the Sierra Nevada.
+A series of municipal bond issues beginning in 1910 allowed the Highway Commission to grade and pave as much of the new state highway system as quickly as possible.

 A 1933 statute read in part: